 Thanksgiving is a holiday celebrated in America.
 Generally, the festival is observed as an expression of gratitude to God.
 It is an occasion to give thanks to God for the bounty of the autumn harvest.

-In the United States, the holiday is celebrated on the fourth Thursday in November.
-This year it falls on Thursday, November 28th.
+In the United States, the holiday is celebrated on the fourth Thursday of November.
+This year it falls on Thursday, November 26th.
 President Abraham Lincoln was the first US president to officially declare the festival as the last Thursday in November “Thanksgiving and Praise to our beneficent Father who dwelleth in the Heavens,”.

 The event commonly called “First Thanksgiving” was celebrated by the Pilgrims after their first harvest in the New World in October 1621.
-Now Thanksgiving have become part of Fall/Winter holiday season including Christmas and the New Year in the USA.
+Now Thanksgiving has become part of the Fall/Winter holiday season including Christmas and the New Year in the USA.

 On the other hand, In Canada, where the harvest generally ends earlier in the year, Thanksgiving is celebrated on the second Monday in October, which is observed as Columbus Day.